 The effort by various countries to enact effective spam laws is proving to be a bit of a joke.
 To be blunt, many of these laws are so full of loopholes that they have little bite.
 Canada is about to change this situation with a law loosely referred to as the Canada Anti-Spam Law.
 There are a number of aspects of this new law that are brutal.
-The one we are going to focus on today is a vicarious liability provision that makes you personally liable for any debts or judgments rendered under the law even if you incorporate or form a limited liability company.
+The one we are going to focus on today is the Canada Anti-Spam Law and personal liability – a vicarious liability provision that makes you personally liable for any debts or judgments rendered under the law even if you incorporate or form a limited liability company.

 I’m Not In Canada